jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 As in breadth-first search, whenever depth-first search discovers a vertex `v` dur-ing a scan of the adjacency list of an already discovered vertex `u`, it records this event  by setting `v`’s predecessor  attribute `v.p` to `u`.

-Unlike  breadth-first  search,whose predecessor subgraph forms a tree, the predecessor subgraph produced bya  depth-first  search  may  be  composed  of  several  trees,  because  the  search  may repeat from multiple sources.
+Unlike  breadth-first  search, whose predecessor subgraph forms a tree, the predecessor subgraph produced bya  depth-first  search  may  be  composed  of  several  trees,  because  the  search  may repeat from multiple sources.
 Therefore, we define the __predecessor subgraph__ of a depth-first search slightly differently from that of a breadth-first search:

 `G_p = (V, E_p)`, where `E_p = {(v.p, v): v ∈ V and v.p ≠ null}`.